JasonBalayev/EYESPY/README.md

 # Jason's Portfolio

-## Welcome to the source code repository for my personal portfolio website.

 ### What’s Inside?

 - **Project Showcases:** Explore detailed descriptions and demonstrations of my work.
 Each project highlights my technical skills and showcases my problem-solving abilities in real-world scenarios.